adamhajari/spyre/README.md

 Spyre
 =========

-Spyre is Web Application Framework for providing a simple user interface for Python data projects.
+Spyre is a Web Application Framework for providing a simple user interface for Python data projects.

 Requirements